top of page

 • Nuts and Seeds: Almonds, cashews, hazelnuts

-Despite the availability of magnesium-rich foods, many individuals do not meet their daily requirements, making supplementation a consideration for some.
+Despite the availability of magnesium-rich foods, many individuals do not meet their daily requirements.
+This makes supplementation a consideration for some.

 👵 Special Considerations for Older Adults

 Individuals over 50 are at increased risk of magnesium deficiency due to factors like decreased dietary intake and impaired absorption.
-It's advisable for older adults to:
+It is advisable for older adults to:

 • Consume Magnesium-Rich Foods: Incorporate a variety of magnesium-containing foods into their diet.

-• Supplement Wisely: Consider a multivitamin/mineral supplement that includes magnesium, but avoid exceeding 350 mg/day from supplements without medical consultation, especially if kidney function is compromised.
+• Supplement Wisely: Consider a multivitamin/mineral supplement that includes magnesium.
+However, avoid exceeding 350 mg/day from supplements without medical consultation, especially if kidney function is compromised.

 🤰 Magnesium in Pregnancy